mitjafelicijan/dukebot/README.md

 options to index etc. New things will be added to this.

 > [!NOTE]
-> You will still need to go through Local development part of this tutorial and
+> You will still need to go through Local development part of this readme file
-> install all dependencies.
+> and install all dependencies.

 ```sh
 # Let's assume you have activated virtual environment with